EudiaApentsui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containing the pattern “root” from a file

 Display the number of lines that contain the pattern “bin” in a file

+Display lines containing the pattern “root” and 3 lines after them in a file